JoshHyde9/e-shop/README.md

 React's Context API is a godsend when it comes to passing data around.
 There are a few drawbacks though, especially when the Context API is not used properely.
 Passing data around that updates **a lot** massively slows down the app, I had to carefully curate how I was going to design the cart and favourite context to keep performance.

-I believe context was a good solution for this use case as data isn't going to be updated very often, I could've used a global state manager to make this even more simple like [like Redux](https://redux.js.org/) or [Zustand](https://zustand-demo.pmnd.rs/) but I believe that there wasn't enough data being passed around to take advantage of such tool.
+I believe context was a good solution for this use case as data isn't going to be updated very often, I could've used a global state manager to make this even more simple like [Redux](https://redux.js.org/) or [Zustand](https://zustand-demo.pmnd.rs/) but I believe that there wasn't enough data being passed around to take advantage of such tool.

 ### Why I used prop-types and JSDocs